AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 19.md

     "browser": ""
 }

+-> add Azure App Service extension to VSC

 Rebuild angular app, so we have the static site in the API proj: ng build

 Output location: F:\Programare\E-commerce_.Net-Angular\skinet\API\wwwroot

--> add Azure App Service extension to VSC
+cd skinet/API
+dotnet publish -c Release -o ./bin/publish

+-> right click on the Publish folder -> Deploy to Web App (Azure) -> select skinet-alexv89-test

+!!!
+This is a manual Publish; later in the course we will do it with CI/CD with GitHub Actions !!!

+Azure domain name:
+"skinet-2025-test-hra4dvcpa3hvfyeq.polandcentral-01.azurewebsites.net"

 Create a permanent Webhook:
 -> check the nuget package stripe.net is up to date(last version)